gSchool/ada-1-intro-to-ruby/03-language-features/custom-exceptions.md

 ## Key Takeaway

 We create custom exception classes when we need a more detailed exception name or behavior.
+We use inheritance to create custom exceptions.
 We use these custom exception classes in the same way we use built-in Ruby exceptions.

 ## Additional Resources